G4S experts joined the security industry at GSX+, a virtual event promoting innovation, development and discussion.

 Security 2030 and Beyond

-On Tuesday, Sept.
-22 from 2:35 p.m. to 3:25 p.m.
-ET, John Petruzzi, Executive Vice President, G4S Americas, will join three other security experts during a session titled "Security 2030 and Beyond."
-The panel will give a glimpse into the future and engage in some forward-looking, critical thinking about what the future and the role of security professional may look like.
-They will also cover evolving technologies and how they could impact each other to create security advantages and encumbrances.
+John Petruzzi, Executive Vice President, G4S Americas, joined three other security experts during a session titled "Security 2030 and Beyond."
+The panel gave a glimpse into the future and engage in some forward-looking, critical thinking about what the future and the role of security professional may look like.
+They will also covered evolving technologies and how they could impact each other to create security advantages and encumbrances.

 Countermeasures to Protect Intellectual Property and Trade Secrets

-On Monday, Sept.
-21 from 2:35 p.m. to 3:25 p.m.
-ET Bruce Wimmer, Senior Director at G4S Corporate Risk Services, will join two other security experts during a session titled "Countermeasures to Protect Intellectual Property and Trade Secrets".
-The panelists will discuss the latest threats to IP and trade secrets, including counterfeiting, theft of IP and business espionage.
-They will also identify and examine the latest countermeasures used to mitigate current threats.
+Bruce Wimmer, Senior Director at G4S Corporate Risk Services, joined two other security experts during a session titled "Countermeasures to Protect Intellectual Property and Trade Secrets".
+The panelists discussed the latest threats to IP and trade secrets, including counterfeiting, theft of IP and business espionage.
+They also identified and examined the latest countermeasures used to mitigate current threats.